AbuUbaida/abuubaida.github.io/_pages/experience.md

 ---

-* General Member at AUST Innovation and Design Club
+* General Member at AUST Innovation and Design Club (AUSTIDC)
     * Duration: ~4 years _(May 2017 – December 2021)_
+    * AUSTIDC ID: 1702271
     * Affiliation: Ahsanullah University of Science and Technology

 * Communication Responsible at Mozilla